-Monitoring VSAM on z/OS prevents privileged users from circumventing the DB2 DBMS VSAM files are an important data source to protect in a System z because they are often used by mission critical mainframe applications such as ATM and core banking applications for example.
+Monitoring VSAM on z/OS prevents privileged users from circumventing the DB2 DBMS

+VSAM files are an important data source to protect in a System z because they are often used by mission critical mainframe applications such as ATM and core banking applications for example.
 They are also used as the underlying file system of relational DBMSs such as IBM DB2.
-Therefore even though IBM DB2 for z/OS supports a SYSADM privilege without data access, it is important to protect against circumvention of the DBMS by privileged users why may chose to go behind the back of the DBMS in an 'back door' attempt to access and manipulate information in VSAM datasets.
+Therefore even though IBM DB2 for z/OS supports a SYSADM privilege without data access, it is important to protect against circumvention of the DBMS by privileged users who may chose to go behind the back of the DBMS in a 'back door' attempt to access and manipulate information in VSAM datasets.

 It is not surprising therefore that many organisations have highlighted the need to protect VSAM files on System z.
-To cater for this requirement, InfoSPhere Guardium provides an S-TAP agent for VSAM that makes use of existing IBM event capture technology.
+To cater for this requirement, InfoSphere Guardium provides an S-TAP agent for VSAM.
 There is one S-TAP agent for VSAM per system

-All types of VSAM dataset can be protected by InfoSphere Guardium including:
+All types of VSAM datasets can be protected by InfoSphere Guardium including: